-The metamaterial with the changeable resonant frequency was presented.
-The reconfigurability was achieved through the usage of an additional capacitor, transistor, and regulated PWM pulse.
-The 'smart' ability came from a PID controller, producing PWM with a variable duty cycle and time delay, as well as probes measuring voltage and current of a coil, helping to obtain the self-control of a resonance point.
+The metamaterial with changeable resonant frequency was presented.
+Reconfigurability was achieved through the usage of an additional capacitor, transistor and regulated PWM pulse.
+The "smart" ability came from a PID controller, producing PWM with a variable duty cycle and time delay, as well as probes measuring voltage and current of a coil, helping to obtain self-control of the resonance point.

-The simulation model confirmed that nearly zero Q/P ratio of the specified resonant frequency can be gained and successfully maintained by PID controller.
-However, resonance was possible only within the frequency range determined by C_1 and C_2 capacitors.
-Since these capacitances can be chosen during the design stage, it is possible to acquire the desirable spectrum of adjusted f_0 .
+The simulation model confirmed that nearly zero Q/P ratio of the specified resonant frequency can be gained and successfully maintained by the PID controller.
+However, resonance was possible only within the frequency range determined by $C_1$ and $C_2$ capacitors.
+Since these capacitances can be chosen during the design stage, it is possible to acquire the desirable spectrum of adjusted $f_0$ .
 As a result, the introduced algorithms and the structure of meta-cells enable automatic electric-pulse-driven reconfiguration of properties.

-The settling time was the order of several milliseconds (average $t_s = 15.02$ ms) and steady-state errors were below 0.025 (average $|\Delta y| = 0.0055$).
+The settling time was in the order of several milliseconds (average $t_s = 15.02$ ms) and steady-state errors were below 0.025 (average $|\Delta y| = 0.0055$ ).
 Despite the usage of the effective time delay compensation of PWM, the phase of external magnetic field has an impact on both indicators.
 The resulting current waveforms were sinusoidal, but at the same time distorted (average THD = 16.5%) - yet, due to reduced values, the abovementioned results may still be acceptable.

-In the end, the effective permeability was calculated for three cases.
-A comparison between simulated and measured showed that characteristics allowed obtaining zero and negative permeability as well as resonant frequencies were comparable and shifted after changing the capacitance of C_2 .
-The resistance of meta-cell will not affect a control algorithm $(Q/P \text{ mostly relay on inductance of a coil, and measured$ voltage and current), whereas it will negatively decrease theeffective permeability values.
-Thus, low-resistance inductorsand capacitors have to be used to build metamaterial units.
+In the end, effective permeability was calculated for three cases.
+A comparison between simulated and measured values showed that characteristics which allowed obtaining zero and negative permeability as well as resonant frequencies were comparable and shifted after changing the capacitance of $C_2$ .
+The resistance of meta-cell will not affect a control algorithm (Q/P) mostly relay on inductance of a coil, and measured voltage and current), whereas it will negatively decrease the effective permeability values.
+Thus, low-resistance inductors and capacitors have to be used to build metamaterial units.

-The future works will focus on an improvement of the introduced design.
-One of the promising suggestions can be a usage of two transistors in a common source configuration, which may help to reduce THD, due to control of the current flow in a negative direction.
-Moreover, the miniaturization should be tested; hence, the planar inductors with a paramagnetic core and thicker wounds will be made.
+The future works will focus on improvement of the introduced design.
+One of the promising suggestions can be the usage of two transistors in a common source configuration, which may help to reduce THD, due to control of the current flow in a negative direction.
+Moreover, miniaturization should be tested; hence, planar inductors with a paramagnetic core and thicker wounds will be made.
 Finally, the next experimental verification is planned to compare characteristics of a theoretical active metamaterial with its physical realization.
-The focus would be also put onto the ability to achieve a high quality factor by, e.g., minimization of the equivalent resistances of resonators in a practically operating material.
+The focus would also be put onto the ability to achieve a high quality factor by e.g. minimization of the equivalent resistances of resonators in a practically operating material.